-Wisconsin-Dist.
-No. 1-9DTK has all schedules working like a clock and traffic sure keeps moving.
-9ATO is keeping his schedule with 9BFJ.
+Working like a clock and all schedules working like a clock and traffic sure keeps moving.
+9ATO is keeping his schedule with 9RFJ.
 9ELD is operating on 40 but not pounding brass on WCZ.
 9BKR is broadcasting the official ARRL broadcasts regularly and would like to hear from stations who are copying him.
 9BTK is getting out fine on 40 meters.
 9CIB worked PR4-He took messages for New York City and relayed right away.
 9AFZ is having trouble with "S" tubes.
 9DOL is QRV for traffic.
 He handled a few this month and wants to handle more traffic.
 9BWO says his storage B Bat, xmitter is getting out F. B. with a Hertz antenna.
 9CII QRW ing.
 9ATO is keeping his schedule with 9BFJ.

-ANY OF YOU FELLOWS SEEN QDZO'S CARDS?
+ANY OF YOU FELLOWS SEEN QDZO'S CARDS ?
 HE TRYS FOR QSLS BY TACKING HIS CARDS TO BOX CARS.
 HI!

 at Marquette.
 9NY has a 50 going.
 9CCB Marquette University station, heard twice in N. Z. in five nights of operating in July and August.
-The C. M. wants to register a kick right here with all stations who fall to report, it sure is discouraging to pound and pound and not get any results.
-All ORS's but 9EKR, 9ATO and 9DTK's are herewith cancelled in the city of Milwauters and the country the C. M. kee, and unless more reports are forthcoming, the CM may just as well resign his job for want of something to do.
+The C. M. wants to register a kick right here with all stations who fail to report, it sure is discouraging to pound and pound and not get any results.
+All ORS's but 9EKR, 9ATO and 9DTK's are herewith cancelled in the city of Milwaukee, and unless more reports are forthcoming, the CM may just as well resign his job for want of something to do.
 The CM thought that he could set the rest of the gang a good example by showing how easy a big total could be piled up, but the result seems to be just the opposite and scared the gang.